 Responsible for developing publicly assisted residential care facilities, assisted living facilities and adult family care homes.
 Administers funds for adult day services and contracts for affordable congregate housing services programs.
 Conducts mandated reviews under the Maine Certificate of Need Act for nursing facility projects, such as acquisitions, construction and renovation.
 Issues "requests for proposals" for the development of facilities for special populations, such as persons with Alzheimer's disease, acquired brain injury, or seriously mentally ill public wards, as funds become available for expanding programs.
 Regulates/licenses assisted living programs, residential care facilities, adult family care homes, and adult day care programs [residential care facilities that are part of a licensed nursing facility are regulated by the Bureau of Medical Services, Division of licensing and Certification.

-- Kathy Poulin, Director, Community Services
+- Kathy Poulin, Supervisor, Community Program

 Supported primarily with federal Older Americans Act funds, provides home delivered meals, outreach, information and assistance, transportation, employment, volunteer, public education and legal services to 42,000 people annually through the five Area Agencies on Aging and Legal Services for the Elderly, Inc. Also includes Congregate Housing Services; Adult Day Care; Homemaker Services, as well as federal demonstration grants for Alzheimer's services and health insurance counseling.

-- Elizabeth Gattine, Director, Long Term Care
+- Elizabeth Gattine, Manager, Long Term Care

 Manages programs involving home health and other supportive services to 4,100 elderly and disabled adults in order to avoid or delay nursing home placement.
 Programs include: Home Based Care; Alzheimer's Respite; and Medicaid Waiver for Elderly and Adults with Disabilities, and the Long-term Care Ombudsman Program.
 Manages statewide pre- admissions assessment of all nursing facility applicants through a contract with Goold Health Systems.
 Community Options Unit helps consumers and their families' problems.